New LINAC for SATH

 "This represents a continued and significant investment from the University in cutting edge equipment for the Hospital and we are very excited about the prospect of improving treatment for our patients."

-Work is well underway to upgrade the Linear Accelerator at the SATH.
-The old machine has now been removed and preparation of the room for the new machine is progressing well.
+The old machine has now been removed and the new machine is now fully operational.

 Radiotherapy is offered as part of the treatment plan for some cancers.
 This treatment delivers focused radiation to the patient in the forms of photons (X-rays) and electrons, with the aiming of killing diseased cells.
 Each patient is individually assessed and the target beam shaped to include just the cancer cells with a small margin in case of microscopic spread, thus avoiding damage to normal tissues and organs.